nsbernstein52/hacked-resources/PRESS_RELEASE.md

 - It is difficult, time consuming, and frustrating for each student to search for and find useful full stack resources.

 ## Solution
-This app, is stable, and easy and quick to use, for both finding resources and for contributing resources.
+This app is easy and quick to use, for both finding resources and for contributing resources.

 "When I was a student, I asked about a listing of useful resources for full stack programming.
 The Team Mentor compiled such a list.
 I asked about making the listing more structured, robust, and extendible.
 In the manner of the squeeky wheel, I volunteered to be the can of oil. *- Neil Bernstein BLD08*